 Unfortunately, Sleep Learning doesn’t actually make you smarter or better informed.
 But 21st Century researchers are looking into it as an exciting way to make you dumber and more ignorant.
 The New York Times breathlessly reports on Sleep Unlearning as a valuable tool in society’s massive effort to make individuals more oblivious:

 Race and Gender Biases Can be Reduced With Sleep Therapy, Study Finds MAY 28, 2015The researchers must not have been exposed to much TV when growing up.

-Research had shown that biases could be reduced with a technique called counterstereotype training. … Study participants were shown images “that are opposite to what they might have been exposed to when growing up,” said Ken A. Paller, one of the study’s authors.These included images of women and African-American men.
+Research had shown that biases could be reduced with a technique called counterstereotype training. … Study participants were shown images “that are opposite to what they might have been exposed to when growing up,” said Ken A. Paller, one of the study’s authors.